atratum/jordanwarren.dev/content/blog/full-window-height-pages-in-gatsby/index.md

 }
 ```

-You can further compliment this by pushing the last DOM element to the bottom of the page.
+You can further complement this by pushing the last DOM element to the bottom of the page.

 ```
   <div style={{
     height: `100%`,
     display: `flex`,
-    flexDirection: `column`
+    flexDirection: `column`,
   }}>
     <header></header>
     <main style={{
-      flex: 1
+      flex: 1,
     }}>
     </main>
     <footer></footer>
   </div>
 ```

-The `<footer>` element will now be pushed to the bottom of the page, regardless of if the content that precedes it is too short to span the entire height of the window.
+The `<footer>` element will now be pushed to the bottom of the page, if the content that precedes it is too short to span the full height of the window.